cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 - :ref:`The test suite runs against the master branch <The Tests workflow>`.
 - :ref:`Coverage data is uploaded to Codecov <The Coverage workflow>`.
-- :ref:`The pre-commit linter suite runs against the master branch <The pre-commit workflow>`.
 - :ref:`The documentation is built from the master branch <The Docs workflow>`.
 - :ref:`The draft GitHub Release is updated <The Release Drafter workflow>`.
 - :ref:`A pre-release of the package is uploaded to TestPyPI <The TestPyPI workflow>`.